All Episodes

 You know, there are more than 34 million American smokers.

-Now, I'd bet that finding a satisfying alternative to cigarettes is at the top of your list if you're a smoker.
+I bet that finding a satisfying alternative to cigarettes is at the top of your list if you're a smoker.

 Look, I've been there before.

-But after many years of smoking, I finally made the switch to Jule.
+But after many years of smoking, I finally made the switch to Juul.

-There's no more Worrying about the way my clothes smell, worrying about what people are gonna say with Jewel, everything is so much easier.
+There's no more worrying about the way my clothes smell, worrying about what people are going to say with Juul.

-Now, Jewel is a vaporizer that contains nicotine for a satisfying transition.
+Now, Juul is a vaporizer that contains nicotine for a satisfying transition.

-When I found Joule, it was a complete game changer.
+When I found Juul, it was a complete game changer.

-Jewel was designed by smokers for smokers to be an alternative to cigarettes.
+Now, Juul was designed by smokers for smokers to be an alternative to cigarettes.

-From its simple to use interface to its clean technology, well, Jewel has no cigarette ash odor or mess.
+From its simple-to-use interface to its clean technology, well, Juul has no cigarette ash, odor, or mess.

 So if you're one of the 34 million adults who smoke, know that there is an alternative to cigarettes.

-Now to discover the smoking alternative that's nothing like you've tried, visit J-U-U-L.com slash switch America.
+Now, to discover the smoking alternative that's nothing like you've tried, visit juul.com slash switchamerica.

-And warning this product does contain nicotine and nicotine is an addictive chemical.
+And warning, this product does contain nicotine, and nicotine is an addictive chemical.

 I'm like, okay.

-Um it's like an umbrella term.
+It's like an umbrella term.

 This is in a Fox News article, quote, a guy from Georgetown, that encompasses all those who favor a more egalitarian, collectively run society.

-And yeah, that would include uh the former Soviet Union and Marx, although on a different level, that and Engel in particular didn't like the way the description of democratic socialists didn't think they went far enough.
+And yeah, that would include the former Soviet Union and Marx, although on a different level, and Engel in particular didn't like the way the description of democratic socialists didn't think they went far enough.

-That's gonna destroy business.
+That's going to destroy business.

-And then you would add to that Elizabeth Warren's quote wealth tax.
+And then you would add to that Elizabeth Warren's, quote, wealth tax.

 And then the promises of socialism are always the same.